-The islands fall into four groupings; the Society Islands, the Marquesas Islands, the Tuamotu Archipelago, the Gambier islands and the Austral Islands.
+The islands fall into five groupings; the Society Islands, the Marquesas Islands, the Tuamotu Archipelago, the Gambier Islands and the Austral Islands.
 Tahiti is part of the Society Islands group, and these are the easiest islands to get to.
-The Tuamotos and Austral Islands are a little further and then its harder and more expensive to get to the Marquesas and Gambier Islands.
+The Tuamotos and Austral Islands are a little further and then it’s harder and more expensive to get to the Marquesas and Gambier Islands.

 You can’t fly to every single island in French Polynesia – some can only be accessed by cargo ship, which are infrequent.
 Though there are many internal flights, there are not flights between all the islands and so you may have to fly back in and out of Pape’ete to visit certain islands.
 However, in this itinerary all flights are direct.